aframevr/aframe/docs/components/link.md

 [vrdisplayactivate]: https://w3c.github.io/webvr/spec/1.1/#interface-window

 - The browser is up-to-date with the WebVR specification and implements the `vrdisplayactivate` event.
 - The destination web page listens to the window [`vrdisplayactivate`] event and enters VR.
+A-Frame experiences behave this way by default.
+- At the moment, In-VR navigation is only implemented by Firefox desktop, Oculus Browser Samsung Internet and Supermedium

 ## Link UX